harryjjacobs/d3-table-layout/README.md

 remain as nodes.
 Nodes with a depth greater than 1 are not supported (the nodes cannot have children).

 The returned graph has the following properties:
-* graph.tables - the array of tables (top-level nodes)
+* tables - the array of tables (top-level nodes)
-* graph.nodes - the array of nodes
+* nodes - the array of nodes
-* graph.links - the array of links
+* links - the array of links

 In addition to all the properties from [`d3.hierarchy()`](https://github.com/d3/d3-hierarchy#hierarchy) resulting tables will have the following properties: